axelarnetwork/tofn/README.md

-# Tofn (t-of-n): a threshold cryptography library in Rust
+# tofn: a cryptography library in Rust

 Tofn provides the following:

 * An implementation of ECDSA SECP256k1 signing scheme.
 * An implementation of ED25519 signing scheme.

+tofn is primarily used as part of [tofnd](https://github.com/axelarnetwork/tofnd) for the [Axelar network](https://www.axelar.network).
+For an older version of the library that included a threshold ECDSA implementation, see the section below on Threshold cryptography.

 ## Setup